Welcome to Maps & Merlot!

 However, I do want to warn you up front–this blog will not be for the faint of heart.
 Growing up in what some relatives called “the lickety-split family,” I’ve always moved fast, and you can probably best describe my travel style as a whirlwind.
 With limited vacation time, I’m going to take advantage of every minute, and that means moving quickly all day (and night too!)
 As the saying goes, you can always sleep when you’re dead!

-If you haven’t been scared off after reading after all that–let’s go!
+If you haven’t been scared off after reading all that–let’s go!
 Join in the adventure and wander this crazy world with me.